com-480-data-visualization/project-2023-the-3-musketeers/README.md

 ### Exploratory Data Analysis

-There are 1795 tuples of information in our dataset.
-Firstly, we check the first 5 rows of the data frame to get a first glimpse.
+Our dataset consists of 1795 tuples.
+We wanted to get an initial understanding and checked the first 5 rows of the data frame to get a first glimpse.

 <img width="902" alt="image" src="https://user-images.githubusercontent.com/116460894/230116277-1d5af9df-978e-4a72-80b9-6f04ecfb0e1c.png">